African American Children's Theatre

 - Beginning band and orchestra

-- Band, orchestra and choir supplemental support for established programs
+- Band, orchestra, and choir supplemental support for established programs

 - Choral ensembles

-- Artist residencies in strings, winds, percussion, Latin music, chamber and jazz ensembles
+- Artist residencies in strings, winds, percussion, Latin music, chamber, and jazz ensembles

 - Group guitar instruction

-- Classroom concerts & educational performances
+- Classroom concerts and educational performances